-No later than 30 calendar days after the completion or termination of a purchase order or contract, each state agency shall submit a performance review to the vendor performance tracking system on the Comptroller's web page.
-Office of General Counsel will send staff an email requesting detailed information to reflect vendor's performance during contract period.
-See Appendix I.
+No later than thirty calendar days after the completion or termination of a purchase order or contract, the Contract Manager shall submit a performance review to the vendor performance tracking system (VPTS) on the Comptroller's web page.
+A THECB Contract Developer will send staff an email requesting detailed information to reflect vendor's performance during contract period.
+See Appendix K.